 Furthermore, security teams should consider shortening the patch cycles of their software stack.
 Outward-facing interfaces that connect directly to endpoint and mobile devices are the highest priority.

-Also, your clients should understand the importance of Multi-Factor Authentication (MFA) and Role-Based Access Control (RBAC) security.
+Also, your clients should understand the importance of OAuth, Multi-Factor Authentication (MFA) and Role-Based Access Control (RBAC) security.
 Both technologies are sufficiently mature today and are non-optional in work from home arrangements.

 You should also consider clamping down on shadow IT within your organization.
 Shadow IT refers to any system that employees set up without the approval of the organization.